tech-advantage/edc-help-viewer-desktop/README.md

 * For Windows to win32 folder, icon size should be at least 256x256.
 * For Linux to linux folder, recommended sizes: 16, 32, 48, 64, 128, 256 (or just 512).

+To change the default image with your own image, go to the config_electron_viewer.json file by passing the "img_default" option to false and then add your own image to the public/img folder.

 #### Menu

-The application menu can be disabled in the configuration options of the config.json file by passing the "isEnableMenu" option to false.
+The application menu can be disabled in the configuration options of the config_electron_viewer.json file by passing the "isEnableMenu" option to false.

 ### Run